fabiospampinato/voby-simple-router/readme.md

 import NotFound from './pages/not_found';
 import UserAdmin from './pages/user_admin';
 import UserProfile from './pages/user_profile';
+import someLoader from './loaders/some';
+import {lazy} from 'voby';
 import {Navigate, Router} from 'voby-simple-router';

 // First of all let's define some routes